Shift-Reduce Task-Oriented Semantic Parsing with Stack-Transformers: Introduction

 \section{Introduction}

-The research community and industry have focused heavily on developing intelligent personal assistants such as Apple Siri, Amazon Alexa and Google Assistant.
-These \textit{task-oriented dialog} systems facilitate task execution and information access through natural language conversations in specific domains such as media playback, weather query or restaurant booking.
-The growing adoption of this voice assistants among users has changed not only people's live, but also real-world business.
+The research community and industry have directed significant attention towards the advancement of intelligent personal assistants such as Apple Siri, Amazon Alexa, and Google Assistant.
+These systems, known as \textit{task-oriented dialogue} systems, streamline task completion and information retrieval via natural language interactions within defined domains such as media playback, weather inquiries, or restaurant reservations.
+The increasing adoption of these voice assistants by users has not only transformed individuals' lives but also impacted real-world businesses.

-A crucial component of any voice assistant is a \textit{semantic parser} in charge of \textit{natural language understanding}.
-This is designed to process user dialog and transform any input utterance into an unambiguous task representation that can be understood and executed by a machine.
-In particular, they identify the intent of the task requested by the user (\textit{e.g.}, play music) as well as relevant entities necessary to further refine that task (\textit{e.g.}, which playlist?).
+Humans effortlessly understand language, deriving meaning from sentences and extracting relevant information. \textit{Semantic parsing} attempts to emulate this process by understanding the meaning of natural language expressions and translating them into a structured representation that can be interpreted by computational systems.
+Therefore, a crucial component of any voice assistant is a \textit{semantic parser} in charge of natural language understanding.
+Its purpose is to process user dialogue by converting each input utterance into an unequivocal task representation understandable and executable by a machine.
+Specifically, these parsers identify the user's requested task intent (\textit{e.g.}, play music) as well as pertinent entities needed to further refine the task (\textit{e.g.}, which playlist?).